GenerGener/HIV-ONT-Datasets/README.md

 ## Background

 The Tg26 mouse has gagpol-deleted HIV integrated artificially (inserted) into the mouse germline (Dickie, et al. 1991).
 These insertion sites have not been characterized at depth.
-A recent PCR-free gDNA sequencing run (unpublished) supported N HIV copies across multiple sites (Table 1).
+A recent PCR-free gDNA sequencing run (unpublished) supported 15 HIV copies across multiple insertion sites (Table 1).
 At the time, that study was limited by inherrent shortcomings of short read sequencing (paired-end 150, average insert sized 511).
 Variants in HIV copies further apart than 511 bases would not be able to be phased with this short-read data.
 ONT DNA error profiles approximate native RNA profiles, and improve as new basecalling models develop (Gener, 2019; Gener adn Kimata, 2010).

 ## Method